brgonzlez/panchronos/README.md

 ### Panchronos workflow
 `panchronos` is a `Nextflow` pipeline designed to perform the core computational analyses for the paper: "_The genomic identity of early smallpox in South America_."
-It provides an end-to-end workflow for microbial phylogenetic reconstruction based on pangenome building, with a particular focus on handling low-quality and fragmented data (typical of ancient DNA dat).
+It provides an end-to-end workflow for microbial phylogenetic reconstruction based on pangenome building, with a particular focus on handling low-quality and fragmented data (typical of ancient DNA data).

 ![Workflow overview](https://github.com/brgonzlez/panchronos/blob/main/.paper-diagram-v2.drawio.png)
 _Workflow's overview_